Keyboard ALT + g to toggle grid overlay

 Fusion 360 is built collaboratively with its community.
 We listen to what users want and deliver new functionality every 6-8 weeks.

-With the upcoming release of Fusion 360, we’ll be including all the features found in Fusion 360 Ultimate today in Fusion 360.
+With the latest release of Fusion 360, we’ve now included all the features found in Fusion 360 Ultimate today in Fusion 360.